-Trump encourages Louisianians to vote, says Pelosi 'hates the United States' at second rally in as many days
+Trump blasts 'bulls--- impeachment' at Louisiana rally, says Nancy Pelosi 'hates the United States'

 "You're not allowed to hit your Republican opponent, you're only allowed to hit John Bel Edwards," Trump said, extending an olive branch between the two GOP candidates, who have been at loggerheads in the race to the governor's mansion.

-The president's trip to Louisiana comes one day after another fiery rally in Minneapolis, Minn., during which Trump also slammed House Democrats and their impeachment inquiry against him.
+The president's trip to Louisiana came one day after another fiery rally in Minneapolis, during which Trump also slammed House Democrats and their impeachment inquiry against him.

 TRUMP BELITTLES BIDENS WITH GRAPHIC LANGUAGE AT MINNEAPOLIS RALLY, AS CHAOS UNFOLDS OUTSIDE ARENA